allegroai/clearml-docs/docs/webapp/webapp_exp_track_visual.md

 * Installed Python packages

-### Source code, ClearML Agent configuration, and output details
+### Source Code, ClearML Agent Configuration, and Output Details

 The source code details of the EXECUTION tab of an experiment include:
 * The experiment's repository